From the Merriam-Webster Dictionary

 Doing genealogy has taught me a lot about preserving.
 Preserving the past certainly, but preserving the day to day.
 Keeping memories alive and sharing those memories and stories of the past.
 There are so many stories that do not get passed down, even if you are lucky enough to get them from family members, some are just forgotten and lost.
 Pioneers, inventors, scoundrels, and heroes.
 All of these are in our past and need not be forgotten.
 My goal is to write these stories and keep them “alive” for future generations.

 Preserving in genealogy has also taught me to be kinder to nature, to all of Earth’s resources.
 Convenience is not always better.
-The plastic and the weed killers of the world are reeking havoc on our wildlife and plant life.
-Not only that, but medicinal products too.
+The plastic and the weed killers of the world are wreaking havoc on our wildlife and plant life.
+Not only that but medicinal products too.
 A pill isn’t always the right answer.
 Eating well is the key to good health; physical and mental.

 I have been enjoying the fruits and veggies of my labors and have more to come.